Audiveris/audiveris/docs/_pages/main/entities.md

 ---
 layout: default
-title: Main Entities
+title: Main entities
 parent: Main Features
 nav_order: 2
 has_children: true
 ---
-## Main Entities
+## Main entities

 The purpose is not to describe the full data model of Audiveris, but simply to introduce some key notions that are used throughout the whole application and that the user needs to understand